Survivorship

 Research

 We automatically screen every patient to make sure you find out about clinical trials for which you are eligible.
-By participating in this type of research, you can contribute to discovering cancer treatments, prevention and even cures.
+By participating in this type of research, you can contribute to the discovery of cancer treatments, prevention, and even cures.
 Clinical trial participants also get early access to the most promising new therapies before they are widely available.

 Spiritual health